Microsoft-community/Community-website/wiki/common-misconceptions.md

 Attempting to 'debloat' Windows will most of the time bring about problems instead of improvements - it has been tested time and time again and the results show that the default state of Windows will not harm performance.
 Unless you have an OEM machine with actual OEM bloatware ([that can and will harm performance](https://www.youtube.com/watch?v=5N7aYtkzKJc)) installed on it, then a clean installation of Windows is recommended.
 But **attempting to debloat an already clean installation will give you more trouble than it's worth**.

-Besides, if you are concerned about these things affecting your gaming peformance, Windows already has its own 'Game Mode' built in that works quite well at supressing its background tasks while you play.
+Besides, if you are concerned about these things affecting your gaming peformance, Windows already has its own 'Game Mode' built in that works quite well at suppressing its background tasks while you play.
 It's also enabled by default, so you don't need to do anything more.

 ## Forced updates

 Windows does not *usually* force you to update.
-It only does so if you are almost reaching (or have reached) the end-of-life date for the current feature update you're on (for example 1809 for Windows 10).
+It only does so if you are almost reaching (or have reached) the end-of-life date for the current feature update you're on (for example Windows 10, version 1809).
 At that point, your machine's security is compromised by running an unsupported build, and there may be other issues that can arise the longer you stay on an unsupported build, such as Store apps no longer downloading due to an unsupported version, the system no longer trusting its own code signing which can results in system apps becoming unstable, etc. This also applies to expired Dev channel builds - Windows forces you to update there for a reason.

 The reason Windows 10 and later's update agent seems so 'pushy' is most likely due to users on Windows 7 or 8 in the past completely disabling automatic updates and never updating their systems.
 This possibly led Microsoft to make the updates as pushy as they are, in order to ensure people remain on a stable & secure version of Windows and that they don't compromise the security of their own machine.
 Furthermore, devices that are regularly kept up-to-date are generally more stable.